EB-2 Visa Attorney in Dallas

 A rigorous certification process has been created to ensure that qualified citizens are not losing gainful employment to underqualified foreign workers.
 If you need help understanding this process and correctly filing for your EB-2 visa, contact Akula & Associates, P.C. and ask our Dallas employment based EB-2 visas lawyers for assistance.

 When filing for an EB-2 visa, you must first decide which of the three subcategories best fit your unique situation.

-EB-2 subcategories are:
+The subcategories are:

-- Exceptional skills: If you hold a degree related to science, art, or business that is above most others in your field, you can apply for an EB-2 visa based on your exceptional abilities.
+- If you hold a degree related to science, art, or business that is above most others in your field, you can apply for an EB-2 visa based on your exceptional abilities.
 You must back your skills with proof of 10 years of full-time experience, an official practitioner’s license, a high salary for your work, professional recognitions, and membership to relevant associations.

-Another benefit of gaining a second preference EB-2 visa for employment is the opportunity it grants your family members.
+Another benefit of gaining a second preference EB-2 visa is the opportunity it grants your family members.
 Your spouse and children who are not legal adults – over the age of 21 by international standards – can gain entrance to the United States using an E-21 or E-22 immigrant status, so long as you have achieved an EB-2 visa.

-Beginning Your Case, Completing Your Journey
+Begin Your Case, Complete Your Journey

-Entering the United States is often the dream of many foreign workers who want to advance their careers and improve the overall wellbeing of their lives.
-Turn that dream into a reality with the help of our immigration lawyers in Dallas.
+Entering the United States is often the dream of many foreign workers who want to advance their careers and improve the overall well-being of their lives.
+Turn that dream into a reality with the help of our EB-2 visa lawyers in Dallas.

 We can provide you with 20+ years of total legal experience that has been focused on immigration law to guide you through the complicated processes and procedures with ease.
 We look forward to hearing from you.